 Pictures of a “baby crow” have been all over Pinterest and Reddit for a couple of years now, winning hearts with their poofy goth aesthetic.
-Notably not a single nature account is involved in all the sharing, and a few have specifically highlighted that something’s wrong here.
+Notably not a single nature account is involved in all the sharing.
+Meanwhile, some experts have specifically highlighted that something’s wrong here.

 You guessed it: this isn’t what a baby crows look like at all.
 The chick shown above is actually from the Rail family (Rallidae), an ancient and secretive bird family that is only very distantly related to the crow family (Corvidae).
 In other words, not only is this little guy definitely not a crow, it’s not even close!
 So what does an actual baby crow look like?
 For starters, it’s worth learning some terminology about baby birds.
 This will help you distinguish between bird chicks when you see them in the wild—or while browsing social media.